 - Applications portal opens for OHSU on September 29, 2021

 - DEADLINE for applications to OHSU is October 18, 2021

 - Residency Interviews held in December 2021/January 2021

 There are no minimum board scores or grades in the selection process.
 Applicants must have graduated from an approved school of medicine or osteopathy with post internship training.
 Applicants must be in good academic standing and completed and passed USMLE 1.

 Applicants must successfully complete all United States Medical Licensing Examination requirements.
 Foreign medical graduates must complete all Educational Commission for Foreign Medical Graduates (ECFMG) requirements.
 There is no minimum ECFME Score.

 Applicants must be legally able to work in the United States or eligible to obtain work authorization.
-The department of radiation medicine does not provide sponsorship for any type of immigration VISA.
+Applicants who are not U.S. citizens must be legally able to work in the U.S. or eligible to obtain authorization to work.